erikwatson/Spider/README.md

 With Spider, I'm not trying to do everything for you.
 Just enough to get you moving in your own direction.

 ## Features

-* Clearn URLs and URL Routing.
+* Clean URLs and URL Routing.
 * MySQL or SQLite3 database connectivity and modeling.
 * Templates.
 * Error logging.